 Our 7-day southwest England itinerary will cover all the parts we think you must see, and includes some of the best hotels we’ve ever stayed in.

-South West England is one of nine official regions of England.
-It is the largest in area, covering 9,200 square miles (23,800 km2) and the counties of Gloucestershire, Bristol, Wiltshire, Somerset, Dorset, Devon and Cornwall, as well as the Isles of Scilly. – Wikipedia
+In case you aren’t familiar with the southwest of England, it is one of nine official regions of England.
+The largest in area, it covers 9,200 square miles and encompasses the counties of Gloucestershire, Bristol, Wiltshire, Somerset, Dorset, Devon and Cornwall, as well as the Isles of Scilly.

 Getting to the Southwest of England

 The most efficient way to arrive in the heart of the southwest is to fly into Bristol, England.
 It’s a smaller airport than Heathrow, and will put you right where you need to be.

 If you’re traveling internationally, it’s more likely that you’ll need to fly in to Heathrow and rent a car from there; the drive to Bath is only about 1.5 hours.
 You can also take the train from London, if you don’t want to drive, but I don’t recommend it because to get around the area easily, you’ll need a car.

 You’re going to quickly realize that there are more places to go and things to see in the southwest of England than you could possibly cover in a year, much less one week.
 As with any great destination, you have to pick and choose the activities that fit your vacation style.
 For us, that often includes eating at top restaurants, checking out the beer and wine scene, staying at remarkable hotels and exploring cities and towns along the way.